VIPASO Solution Overview

 Payment Service Provider

-If the connection, both commercially and technically, to the PSP is set up, each merchant needs to be onboarded and set up at the PSP and connected to the VIPASO system for payments.
+If the connection, both commercially and technically, to the PSP is set up, each merchant needs to be onboarded and set up at the PSP and connected to the Vipaso system for payments.

 Financial Institution